amoshydra/repro-jessealama-decimal128/README.md

 A packed tarball is included in the repository mirroring the PR changes in https://github.com/jessealama/decimal128/pull/93

+This repository is created for the sole purpose of PR jessealama/decimal128#93.

 ## How to run?

 1. Clone the project